 Overall with the One UI 3.1 you get lots of new cameras to feature improvements, sync across different devices, be more responsive to the S-pen and extract more accuracy, improve the display and battery life using AI, and many enhancements were done.

-A couple of security features also enhanced your Android experience like the Knox Vault keep your sensitive data encrypted and safe for any misuse, Private share keep you inform when any app tries to access your camera, microphone, or location.
+A couple of security features also enhanced your Android experience like the Knox Vault keeps your sensitive data encrypted and safe from any misuse, Private share keeps you inform when any app tries to access your camera, microphone, or location.

 Microsoft products are well integrated here you get plenty of apps pre-installed including the Microsoft Office suite and Onedrive.
 There’s even support for Microsoft’s cloud gaming service Xcloud with a proper subscription you’ll be able to connect to the cloud servers and play Xbox games right on the tablet.

 In the camera department, Samsung is using the same setup previously used for Tab 6, we have two cameras on the back and a single selfie camera frontside.

 An autofocus 13 MP f/2.0 main camera and a 5MP f/2.2 12mm ultrawide camera for capturing a wide range of views.
 In daylight the camera captures a good amount of detail even in complex areas like foliage and grass the colors are accurate and you have low noise and excellent dynamic range as well.

 5-megapixel shots from the ultra-wide cam are ok the detail level is rather poor especially compared to the main cam but the colors and dynamic range are both great and you get a wider field of view.